American Revolutionary War: Native Americans

-Most Native Americans east of the Mississippi River were affected by the war, and many tribes were divided over how to respond to the conflict.
+Most Native Americans east of the Mississippi River were affected by the war, and many tribes were divided over how to respond.
 A few tribes were friendly with the colonists, but most Natives opposed the union of the Colonies as a potential threat to their territory.
 Approximately 13,000 Natives fought on the British side, with the largest group coming from the Iroquois tribes who deployed around 1,500 men.

 Early in July 1776, Cherokee allies of Britain attacked the short-lived Washington District of North Carolina.
 Their defeat splintered both Cherokee settlements and people, and was directly responsible for the rise of the Chickamauga Cherokee, who perpetuated the Cherokee–American wars against American settlers for decades after hostilities with Britain ended.

-Creek and Seminole allies of Britain fought against Americans in Georgia and South Carolina.
-In 1778, a force of 800 Creeks destroyed American settlements along the Broad River in Georgia.
-Creek warriors also joined Thomas Brown's raids into South Carolina and assisted Britain during the Siege of Savannah.
+Muscogee and Seminole allies of Britain fought against Americans in Georgia and South Carolina.
+In 1778, a force of 800 Muscogee destroyed American settlements along the Broad River in Georgia.
+Muscogee warriors also joined Thomas Brown's raids into South Carolina and assisted Britain during the siege of Savannah.
 Many Native Americans were involved in the fight between Britain and Spain on the Gulf Coast and along the British side of the Mississippi River.
-Thousands of Creeks, Chickasaws, and Choctaws fought in major battles such as the Battle of Fort Charlotte, the Battle of Mobile, and the Siege of Pensacola.
+Thousands of Muscogee, Chickasaw, and Choctaw fought in major battles such as the Battle of Fort Charlotte, the Battle of Mobile, and the siege of Pensacola.

-The Iroquois Confederacy was shattered as a result of the American Revolutionary War, whatever side they took; the Seneca, Onondaga, and Cayuga tribes sided with the British; members of the Mohawks fought on both sides; and many Tuscarora and Oneida sided with the Americans.
-To retaliate against raids on American settlement by Loyalists and their Indian allies, the Continental Army dispatched the Sullivan Expedition on a punitive expedition throughout New York to debilitate the Iroquois tribes that had sided with the British.
+The Iroquois Confederacy was shattered as a result of the American Revolutionary War.
+The Seneca, Onondaga, and Cayuga tribes sided with the British; members of the Mohawks fought on both sides; and many Tuscarora and Oneida sided with the Americans.
+To retaliate against raids on American settlement by Loyalists and their Indian allies, the Continental Army dispatched the Sullivan Expedition throughout New York to debilitate the Iroquois tribes that had sided with the British.
 Mohawk leaders Joseph Louis Cook and Joseph Brant sided with the Americans and the British respectively, which further exacerbated the split.

-In the western theater of the American Revolutionary War, conflicts between settlers and Native Americans led to lingering distrust.
-In the 1783 Treaty of Paris, Great Britain ceded control of the disputed lands between the Great Lakes and the Ohio River, but the Indian inhabitants were not a part of the peace negotiations.
+In the western theater, conflicts between settlers and Native Americans led to lingering distrust.
+In the 1783 Treaty of Paris, Great Britain ceded control of the disputed lands between the Great Lakes and the Ohio River, but Native inhabitants were not a part of the peace negotiations.
 Tribes in the Northwest Territory joined as the Western Confederacy and allied with the British to resist American settlement, and their conflict continued after the Revolutionary War as the Northwest Indian War.